written by an Anonymous Bat

 My father as usual resorted to violence, occasionally testing me and asking me to read what was written on certain signboards.
 When I failed his test, he would poke my eye with his knuckles and say “cock eye”.
 He then came up with his ridiculous eye exercises in which my sister and I had to stare at a red dot across the room.

 I just couldn’t bring myself to tell him I saw two dots instead.

-While driving me to the optician, they joked about my sister’s vision and laughed as they wondered what mine would be.
+Fortunately when I was 16, common sense seemed to have kicked in due to some circumstances I am not entitled to disclose and my parents finally decided to take me to the optician.
+While driving me there, they joked about my vision and laughed as they wondered what it would be.
 I can still remember their sarcastic laugh and the joy they seem to derive at the thought of my physical defect.